BC Rytas: 2020–21: Return to FIBA competitions

-To the surprise of everyone, under Žibėnas, Rytas made an incredible comeback, winning their next 16 out of 17 games in the LKL, including an away win over Žalgiris in Kaunas – their first win over Žalgiris since February 2019, thanks to an incredible game by Ivan Buva, and rose up the standings in the LKL by the end of the regular season, finishing in second place after Žalgiris.
+To the surprise of everyone, under Žibėnas, Rytas made a comeback, winning their next 16 out of 17 games in the LKL, including an away win over Žalgiris in Kaunas — their first win over Žalgiris since February 2019, thanks to a game by Ivan Buva, and rose up the standings in the LKL by the end of the regular season, finishing in second place after Žalgiris.
 In the LKL playoffs, Rytas swept both BC Šiauliai and Eurocup team Lietkabelis Panevėžys to make the LKL finals.
 In the finals, Žalgiris swept Rytas 3–0.
 Many Rytas fans nonetheless largely considered the end of the season a success.
 After the season, coach Žibėnas signed an extension with the club to continue as head coach for the following season, for his great efforts in bringing Rytas back during the season.